curiousoffice/playbook/README.rst

 1. **M**easure teams and projects on different areas
 2. **A**nalyze measurements in order to detect the underlying issues and areas of improvements
-3. **P**ropose changes and design an acton plan considering different scenarios
+3. **P**ropose changes and design an action plan considering different scenarios
 4. **E**nsure the action plan is executed and help solving stoppers
 5. **D**ocument lessons learned and how the plan affected the measurements
 6. Go to 1.